snehaajoshii/snehaajoshii.github.io/involvement.md

 ## Research

 - **WiCyS 2025 Presenter & Competitor**
-  Selected as *one of 25 women out of thousands* to present research on *Machine Learning Models for Cyber Threat Detection on IoMT* at the 11th Annual WiCyS Conference.
-Competed in the National Cyber League CTF at the event.
+  Selected as *one of 25 women out of thousands* to present research on *Machine Learning Models for Cyber Threat Detection on IoMT* at the 11th Annual WiCyS Conference and competed in the National Cyber League CTF.

 - **Cybersecurity Researcher | Marymount University**
-  Conducted a study analyzing 200+ data breaches using Tableau and presented findings to 150 attendees. presented at the marymount annual researtch conference and slected to presebr at the virgibiia council researvh conference
+  Conducted a study analyzing 200+ data breaches using Tableau and presented findings to 150 attendees at the Marymount Annual Research Conference; also selected to present at the Virginia Collegiate Honors Research Conference.

 - **Generative AI Researcher**
-  Compared code-generation performance of ChatGPT vs. Kodezi across 30 Python functions; presented at the Virginia Honors Conference.
+  Compared code-generation performance of ChatGPT vs. Kodezi across 30 Python functions and presented findings at the Virginia Honors Conference.

 ##Hackathons and CTFS